nsgnc/VestaCP-SystemSSL/README.md

 # VestaCP System SSL
 The target was to use Let's Encrypt for VestaCP SSL Cert based in /usr/local/vesta/ssl.
-First try was to do add the server domain to the admin user, create a let's encrypt certificate and do a symlink with the VestaCP SSL.
-A symlink produces a permission problem, because the exim4 service needs root:mail to read the cert files.
+First try was to do add the server domain to the admin user, create a let's encrypt certificate (v-add-letsencrypt-domain) and do a symlink with the VestaCP SSL.
+A symlink produces a permission problem, because the exim4 service needs root:mail ownership to read the cert files.
 So I've written a small script, that compares the Let's Encrypt Certificate with the system certificate, if the Let's Encrypt Cert is updated, it will copy, change permission and restart the services.

 ```bash
 nano /etc/cron.daily/vesta_ssl